To top of page

 8) Gift Card Scams

-Be cautious of online sellers or billers who demand payment in the form of a gift card.
-They may request you to buy a gift card and share the card number and PIN, but you may never receive what they promised.
+Be wary of online sellers or billers who demand payment in the form of a gift card.
+They may request you to buy a gift card and share the card number and PIN.
 Remember, gift cards are meant for gifting and not for making payments.
 Any individual requesting a gift card as payment is likely to be a scammer.

 9) Invoice Scams